exercism/v3/docs/maintainers/migrating-your-config-json-files.md

 Exercises may contain the following new keys:

-- `name`: The title of the exercise if it differs from the titleised slug (optional)
+- `name`: The title of the exercise if it differs from the titleised slug